Memorize: Why boastest thou thyself in mischief, O mighty man? The goodness of God endureth continually; Psalm 52:1.

 Devotional Reading Proverbs 11:1-14

-One of the common challenges associated with wealth, power or might is that most of people in these categories become boastful.
+It is the story of many people considered mighty in their time.
 Warriors and tycoons.
 Kings, Political Leaders and generals.
 The wealthy Films Star and Entertainers who amass vast empires.
-Athletes who dominate competitions, there is a common trend among many of these people, if care is not taken “They become BOASTFUL”
+Athletes who dominate competitions, there is a common trend among many of these people, “They are BOASTFUL”

 But the Bible reminds us in Proverbs 15:25; “The LORD will tear down the house of the proud.
 But He will establish the boundary of the widow” this include all those who are humble.
-Many boast to glorify self, and push back the almighty God as secondary who is the actual giver of all glory and He deserves all the praise.
+Many boast to glorify self, and push back the almighty God as secondary who is the actual giver of all glory.

 God sees how the boastful actually “practice deceit” and “plot destruction.”
 He hears when they speak words that wound like deep cuts, delivered by daggers.